AVEVA/CONNECT-data-services-developer-docs/content/api-reference/data-views/data-views-data-views-resolved.md

 <a id="opIdDataViewsResolved_Get Ineligible Data Items by Query"></a>

-Gets the paged collection of data items that are the results of an individual query, but which are not eligible for use in the current data view.
+Returns the paged collection of data items that are the results of an individual query, but which are not eligible for use in the current data view.
 A common reason for ineligibility is that the item's index property is of a different type than the data view expects.
 A data view has a collection of zero or more queries.
 Each query has an identifier.
 Those identifiers are used here as part of the request path.

-### Request
+<h3>Request</h3>

 ```text
 GET /api/v1/tenants/{tenantId}/namespaces/{namespaceId}/dataviews/{id}/resolved/ineligibledataitems/{queryid}
 ?cache={cache}&skip={skip}&count={count}
 ```

-#### Parameters
+<h4>Parameters</h4>

 `string tenantId`
 <br/>Tenant identifier.<br/><br/>`string namespaceId`